-- 6.1 As a matter of principle, whenever outsourcing any function, licensees are required to conduct appropriate due diligence to ensure that the delegate is fit and proper and has the capacity to fulfil the delegated/outsourced function. - 6.2 Similarly, licensees shall conduct due diligence on cloud service providers prior to entering into any outsourcing arrangement and accepting their services respectively. - 6.3 The due diligence shall be well-documented and inter-alia include: - the identification and verification of the cloud service provider through background screening; - ii. the appropriateness of the cloud service provider's risk management and internal control systems, information security and data protection capabilities, as well as security controls in place, while taking into account the findings of vulnerability assessments, penetration testing, audits, and/or other controls put in place by the cloud service provider, as appropriate;
+6.1 Whenever any function is being outsourced to a cloud service provider, licensees are required to conduct appropriate due diligence to ensure that the delegated cloud service provider is fit and proper, has the capacity to fulfil the delegated/outsourced function and has the ability to comply with data protection and confidentiality requirements set out in the laws prevailing in Mauritius.

-- iii. the extent to which the cloud service provider complies with the applicable laws and standards1 governing data protection, confidentiality and information security; - iv. the readiness and ability of the cloud service provider to uphold its obligations under adverse conditions, such as in the event of a cyberattack or data theft; and - v. the ability of the cloud service provider to recover outsourced systems and IT services within the recovery time objective. - 6.4 The extent of the due diligence to be performed, including the audit requirements, should be commensurate with the materiality of the cloud computing services and the level of reliance that the licensee places on the cloud service provider.
+- 6.2 Moreover, licensees shall conduct due diligence on cloud service providers prior to entering into any outsourcing arrangement and accepting their services respectively. - 6.3 The due diligence shall be well-documented and inter-alia include: - i. the identification and verification of the cloud service provider through background screening; - ii. the appropriateness of the cloud service provider's risk management and internal control systems, information security and data protection capabilities, as well as security controls in place, while taking into account the findings of vulnerability assessments, penetration testing, audits, and/or other controls put in place by the cloud service provider, as appropriate; - iii. the extent to which the cloud service provider complies with the applicable Mauritian laws and international standards governing data protection, confidentiality and information security, including the ISO/IEC 27001 standard1; - iv. the readiness and ability of the cloud service provider to uphold its obligations under adverse conditions, such as, inter alia, in the event of a cyberattack or data theft; and - v. the ability of the cloud service provider to recover outsourced systems and IT services within the recovery time objective. - 6.4 The extent of the due diligence to be performed, including the audit requirements, shall be commensurate with the materiality of the cloud computing services and the level of reliance that the licensee places on the cloud service provider.